-Describe how the program will provide opportunities for students to engage with quality staff.
+Describes how the program will provide opportunities for students to engage with quality staff.
+See the Graphic Below:

 The ELO Director will work with all Site Principals, FUESD Directors, and the ELO Action Team comprised of Afterschool Staff, Administrators, and Teachers.